iagovar/cometocoruna/inference/readme.md

 Build upon python virtualenv so:

+1. Create virtualenv ``python3 -m venv inference-virtualenv``
-1. Activate virtualenv ``source ./inference-virtualenv/bin/activate``
+2. Activate virtualenv ``source ./inference-virtualenv/bin/activate``
-2. Install the requirements ``pip install -r requirements.txt``
+3. Install the requirements ``pip install -r requeriments.txt``
-3. Run server with ``flask --app inference run --host=0.0.0.0 --debug``.
+4. Run server with ``flask --app inference run --host=0.0.0.0 --debug``.
 In my case the inference server is the same hosting the scraper, there you have it in case you want to change the inference location.

     Remove ``--debug`` in production.
     Be aware that ``--host`` indicates from which adresses are allowed to request, being ``0.0.0.0``all of em.